niplav/site/notes_on_ethics.md

 This process might be called the *value-inference process*.

-One could say that humans implement the *value-updating* and the *value-inference* process – when they think about ethics, there is an underlying algorithm that weighs trade-offs, considers points for and against specific details in theories, and searches for maxima.
+One could say that humans implement the *value-updating* and the *value-inference* process—when they think about ethics, there is an underlying algorithm that weighs trade-offs, considers points for and against specific details in theories, and searches for maxima.
 As far as is publicly known, there is no crisp